 When a child is wearing a winter coat, it may feel like they are strapped snugly into a car seat when the straps are actually dangerously loose.

 At an official crash test lab in Michigan, a child dummy that appeared to be securely strapped into a car seat came hurtling out of it in a simulated 30-mph crash.

-Experts say to strap your child securely in their car seat without their coat on.
-"Instead of putting the coat on him, you can put the coat over him to keep him warm," Auriemma said.
+"Instead of putting the coat on him, you can put the coat over him to keep him warm," said Sue Auriemma from Kids and Cars.
 "Or you can use a blanket."